mullerdavid/ctf_writeups/cyberquest24/Finals_Network_Discowhere/WRITEUP.md

 ## Host discovery

-The shell has scripting capabilities with ping can be utlized to scan for even more hosts.
+The shell has scripting capabilities with ping can be utilized to scan for even more hosts.

 ```
 :for i from=1 to=255 do={ /ping "10.3.6.$i" count=1 }